Ziyad al-Nakhalah

+On 23 January 2014, Nakhalah was listed as a Specially Designated Terrorist by the United States, resulting in his property and interests in the United States being frozen.
+Since 28 September 2018, the PIJ has been declared a terrorist organization by several countries.

 Biography

-Ziyad al-Nakhalah was born on 6 April 1953 in Khan Yunis, Gaza, then under Egyptian occupation.
+Ziyad al-Nakhalah was born on 6 April 1953 in Khan Yunis, Gaza Strip, then under Egyptian occupation.
+His father was killed by the Israeli army in 1956 during the Khan Yunis massacre.
+Al-Nakhalah trained as a teacher in Gaza City.

 In 1971, al-Nakhalah was sentenced to life imprisonment in Israel because of his militant activities with the Arab Liberation Front.
 He was one of the 1,150 security prisoners released by Israel on 21 May 1985 in a prisoner swap under the Jibril Agreement.

 After his release from Israeli prison, then-PIJ secretary-general Fathi Shikaki tasked al-Nakhalah with establishing in the Gaza Strip the group’s military wing, the Al-Quds Brigades.
-Al-Nakhalah was detained again by Israel in April 1988 for his role in the first Intifada, and was exiled to Lebanon in August 1988 with other PIJ leaders.
+Al-Nakhalah was detained again by Israel in April 1988 for his role in the First Intifada against the Israeli occupation, and was exiled to Lebanon in August 1988 with other PIJ leaders.

 Al-Nakhalah became deputy secretary general of PIJ in 1995.

-On 23 January 2014, al-Nakhalah was designated a Specially Designated Terrorist by the United States, resulting in his property and interests in the United States being frozen.
+On 23 January 2014, Nakhalah was designated a Specially Designated Terrorist by the United States, resulting in his property and interests in the United States being frozen.
 The US also offered a $5-million reward for information leading to his capture.

-Al-Nakhalah was elected secretary general of PIJ on 28 September 2018, succeeding Ramadan Shalah, who suffered a series of strokes in April 2018.
+Nakhalah was elected secretary general of PIJ on 28 September 2018, succeeding Ramadan Shalah, who suffered a series of strokes in April 2018.

+During September 2023, al-Nakhalah met with Hezbollah leader Hassan Nasrallah, Hamas senior leader Saleh al-Arouri, and PFLP deputy secretary-general Jamil Mezher in Lebanon.
+Israeli media framed the meetings as indicative of an upcoming escalation in the Gaza Strip or West Bank.

+In February 2025, al-Nakhalah visited Tehran, where he met with Iranian officials and praised Iran as the "home of the resistance," highlighting its support for allied armed groups in the region.

+Assassination attempts

+In January 2024, Israeli airstrikes targeted a building in Damascus, Syria, where he was believed to be staying, but he was not present at the time.

+On 13 March 2025, the IDF struck the home of Ziyad al-Nakhalah in Dummar, Damascus, Syria, which it said served as a PIJ headquarters.
+Although the home was empty, one person was reportedly killed in the strike.